-If you’re looking to shed those extra 10 pounds, these healthy appetite suppressing snacks will help you towards achieving that weight loss goal.
+If you’re looking to shed those extra 10 pounds, these healthy appetite suppressing snacks are sure to help you towards achieving that ultimate weight loss goal.

-Avocado is high in monounsaturated fats and fiber which naturally fills you up.
-According to a 2013 study in Nutrition Journal, overweight adults who ate half an avocado a day reported a 40% drop in afternoon hunger.
+According to a 2013 study in Nutrition Journal, overweight adults who ate half an avocado a day reported a 40% drop in afternoon hunger too.

 Scientifically proven to curb our appetite, almonds are high in protein, monounsaturated fats and fiber, and make a great snack between meals.